St John Baptist German Catholic altar

 Saint John the Baptist German Catholic Church

 Saint John the Baptist German Catholic Church was the third church of the painted churches visitation.
 We almost missed seeing this church.
 We were driving our route going northwards and I noticed a cluster of houses and business establishments.
 The church was on the left side of the road and trees were obscuring its view.
-The church sign was the only thing that betrayed it presence.
+The church sign was the only thing that betrayed its presence.
 We hastily made a u-turn and found ourselves at the church parking lot.

 Church facade